-Thus, the ferrite core prevents the disturbance and improves the quality of data stream.
+Thus, the ferrite core prevents any disturbance and improves the quality of the data stream.

 But, why do some cables, e.g., cables of Apple’s products, don’t have these cylinders?
 In many new products, we don’t see this cylinder as it’s possible that the fixes may be already incorporated internally.

 It’s clear that the little cylindrical part aka ferrite bead of your charger has a big purpose.
 Although we mostly ignore its presence, its effect is always constantly evident as it shields our devices from unnecessary electromagnetic interference which can cause distorted performance.
 So, the next you notice this charger component, remember well the importance it carries.